The Blank School engages Babson community members and leads research to create entrepreneurial leaders.

 Kristi Girdharry was presented with the Dean's Teaching Award for Excellence in Teaching: Undergraduate Teaching Award.

 Virginia (Jenny) Rademacher was presented with a Service Award for demonstrated excellence in service activities and outstanding service to the College.

 The Charles D. and Marjorie J. Thompson Visiting Poets Series

 The Charles D. and Marjorie J. Thompson Visiting Poets Series brings acclaimed poets to the Babson College community.
-The series honors diversity, inclusion, and artistic excellence.
-Because of pandemic pressures on travel and gathering in crowds, the 2021 series will be a live-streamed virtual event.
+This long running series honors diversity, inclusion, and artistic excellence.